 - You’d also want it to have a reverse stitch lever for locking the beginning and end of the stitches.
 Look for high presser foot clearance.
 This feature is essential when sewing thick layers of fabric.

-Using the guide, you may now start shopping for the upholstery sewing machine that’s right for your needs.
+Using the guide, you may now start shopping for the perfect upholstery machine that’s right for your needs.
 Initially, you may want to look at our top 3 picks.

 Sailrite Heavy-Duty LSZ-1 Sewing Machine